sidekiq/sidekiq/README.md

 More Information
 -----------------

-Please see the [sidekiq wiki](https://github.com/mperham/sidekiq/wiki) for more information.
+Please see the [sidekiq wiki](https://github.com/mperham/sidekiq/wiki) for the official documentation.
 [#sidekiq on irc.freenode.net](irc://irc.freenode.net/#sidekiq) is dedicated to this project, but bug reports or feature requests suggestions should still go through [issues on Github](https://github.com/mperham/sidekiq/issues).
+Release announcements are made to [@sidekiq](https://twitter.com/sidekiq)

 There's also a mailing list via [Librelist](http://librelist.org) that you can subscribe to by sending an email to <sidekiq@librelist.org> with a greeting in the body.
 To unsubscribe, send an email to <sidekiq-unsubscribe@librelist.org> and that's it!